Porsche Brings the Heat to Area 27 With New Track Experience

 Related: Porsche 911s & Gnarly Roads: 4-Days Exploring The Okanagan

-The Porsche Track Experience consists of three separate packages suited for those just starting out to car lovers wishing to ramp up their track abilities; there’s also a one-day Women’s Precision Training at the CTMP location where participants drive with other females.
+The Porsche Track Experience comprises three separate packages, each suited for those just starting out, as well as car enthusiasts looking to enhance their track abilities.
+There’s also a one-day Women’s Precision Training at the CTMP location, where participants drive alongside other females.

 The three main Porsche courses at Area 27 include:

-- Performance Training: a two-day course for returning participants looking to further improve vehicle control
+2. Performance Training: a two-day course for returning participants looking to improve vehicle control further

 A Porsche driving experience for various skill levels